2019年12月英语六级第1套听力原文及题目

 Questions 5 to 8 are based on the conversation you have just heard.

-Question 5: What does the man say about the book Moments Before the Flood?
+Question 6: What does the man say especial about the satire Frankie?

-Question 8: What does the man say about Venice?
+Question 8: What does the woman say about the comedy The Big Bang Theory?

 5.